 Salesforce: Template Creation

-Creating a template for Salesforce is very similar to creating a normal Qwilr Page.
-The main difference is that you'll add tokens to your content to pull in details stored in Salesforce.
+Creating a template for Salesforce is very similar to creating a regular Qwilr Page.
+The main difference is that you'll add tokens to pull in details stored in Salesforce.

 In this article